TASK

 The Need

 The Jaeb Center for Health Research (JCHR) conducts multi-center clinical trials, provides safety monitoring and manages data for research projects.
-JCHR has an outdated Clinical Trial Management System (CTMS) that relies heavily on developer support and has inherited a lot of development and user experience debt throughout the years.
+JCHR had an outdated Clinical Trial Management System (CTMS) that relied heavily on developer support and had inherited a lot of development and user experience debt throughout the years.

 Desired Future